Quantitative Biology & Computational Life Sciences

-- To apply for the honours program please send an email to Dr. Can Kesmir before the 23rd of September 2018.
-Please attach a motivation letter, your CV, and a transcript of your high school, Bachelor and Master grades to this email.
+- To apply for the honours program please send an email to Dr. Can Kesmir before the 26th of September 2021.
+Please attach a motivation letter, your CV, and a transcript of your high school, Bachelor grades to this email.
 If you are a second year masters student, please add your grades from Masters programme that you are following, and a reference letter from your current research project supervisor.

-- In the end of September 2018 you will hear about your admission into the honours program.
+- Within two weeks you will hear about your admission into the honours program.

 - The precise match between the QBio honours programme and the normal master programme differs somewhat between the GS-LS and GS-NS programmes.
 Check the websites of your programme, and/or contact your coordinator for the exact rules for joining the QBio honours programme.